-The 11 Best Waterfall Hikes Around Nashville
+The Most Beautiful Waterfall Hikes Near Nashville

 Greeter Falls is part of the Savage Gulf trail system and the South Cumberland State Park.
-The falls themselves are impressive with a fifty foot plunge over a limestone ledge into a pool below, but it also offers the bonus that the 1.6 mile loop trail to reach it is dog-friendly.
+The falls themselves are impressive with a fifty-foot plunge over a limestone ledge into a pool below, but it also offers the bonus that the 1.6-mile loop trail to reach it is dog-friendly.
 Take your pooch on a fairly easy hike, but keep them on a leash.

 If you like shorter falls that offer secluded swimming hole opportunities, it’s tough to beat the Fiery Gizzard Trail, part of the South Cumberland State Forest in south central Tennessee.
-In one easy 3.3 mile loop, you can experience five different waterfalls, two of which drop into fantastic outdoor swimming pools.
-Blue Hole Falls and Sycamore Falls are both only 10 - 12 feet tall, but they offer plunge pools filled with a constant flow of cool, crisp mountain water.
+In one easy 3.3-mile loop, you can experience five different waterfalls, two of which drop into fantastic outdoor swimming pools.
+Blue Hole Falls and Sycamore Falls are both only 10-12 feet tall, but they offer plunge pools filled with a constant flow of cool, crisp mountain water.

 Fall Creek Falls

 The big daddy of Tennessee cataracts is actually the tallest free-fall waterfall east of the Mississippi River.
 The view of the 256-foot fall is great from the top, but a short hike down to the plunge pool below really gives visitors a better idea of the power and volume of the flow.
-Just remember that you have to hike back up to the parking lot afterwards.
+Just remember that you have to hike back up to the parking lot afterward.

 Despite the inviting plunge pool below, this beautiful multi-level waterfall is best viewed from above where the overlook is just a short amble through the woods from the parking lot.
 Acrophobes may have a little difficulty with the steepness of the viewing platform, but they will be rewarded for their courage.
 Descending into the valley below involves steep descents down unimproved trails and crossing the river, so think twice (or thrice) before attempting the trip.

-Twin Falls is unusual in that it was created by the damming of the Caney Fork River in the 1920’s that caused two streams to flow out of the side of a gorge, seeping from the walls about forty feet below the edge of the cliff into the river below.
+Twin Falls is unusual in that it was created by the damming of the Caney Fork River in the 1920’s which caused two streams to flow out of the side of a gorge, seeping from the walls about forty feet below the edge of the cliff into the river below.
 Several easy-to-moderate trails lead to different views of these remarkable falls, but how close you can actually get to them depends on the generation schedule of the dam.
 Stay alert because the water levels can rise quickly.

 The accurately named Falling Water River passes over four falls within Burgess Falls State Park, but the waterfall that gives the park its name is the most impressive for sure.
 The river is quite wide as it passes over the edge of a 130-foot cliff into the gorge below, so the volume of rushing water is particularly awe-inspiring.
 A mile and a half loop takes visitors past all four falls, but don’t let the short length fool you; this is a big hike.
 Even with the assistance of a set of metal steps to carry you the last bit to the base of the big falls, lots of folks bail out and take a service road back to the parking lot rather than completing the entire hike.
 We won’t judge.